Jjumaaa/Book-Tracker-CLI-application-/README.md

 # Book-Tracker-CLI-application

-# 📚 Book Tracker CLI Project
+# Book Tracker CLI Project

-## 📖 Project Overview
+## Project Overview

 This is a **Command Line Interface (CLI)** application built in Python that helps users manage a collection of books and authors.
 It uses an **SQLite database** via **SQLAlchemy ORM** to store data.
 Users can add books, view books, search for authors, and perform various CRUD (Create, Read, Update, Delete) operations.

 ---

-## 🏗️ Features
+## Features

-✅ CLI with menu-driven interface
+SQLAlchemy ORM for database management
-✅ SQLAlchemy ORM for database management
+CLI with menu-driven interface
-✅ 3 related tables: `Book`, `Author`, `Genre`
+3 related tables: `Book`, `Author`, `Genre`
-✅ Seed script to prepopulate the database
+Seed script to prepopulate the database
-✅ Debug script for development
+Debug script for development
-✅ Helper functions for core logic
+Helper functions for core logic
-✅ Organized project structure
+Organized project structure
-✅ Pipenv for environment management
+Pipenv for environment management

 ---

-## 📂 Project Structure
+## Project Structure

 Book-Tracker-CLI/
 ├── Pipfile